i-am-abhay/abhay_macropad/README.md

 <div align="left">

+### About the Project

+This project is a custom 9-key macropad that I designed and built from scratch.
+It uses a Seeed Studio XIAO RP2040 and KMK firmware to run programmable macros, shortcuts, and media controls.
+It also has a 128×32 OLED display that shows animations and status information, RGB LEDs that provide visual feedback for each key press, and a rotary encoder for volume control.

+<br><br>

-### Why I Built This
+### Why I Built It

-I wanted a macropad that fit the way I use my computer every day.
-I found myself doing the same shortcuts over and over, like opening apps, taking screenshots, controlling media, and switching between tasks.
-Instead of reaching for different key combinations every time, I wanted a single device that could do it with one press.
+I wanted a macropad that matched the shortcuts I use every day instead of relying on a standard keyboard.
+I found myself constantly opening the same apps, taking screenshots, controlling media, and using the same keyboard shortcuts over and over.
+Building a macropad let me do all of that with a single key press.

-I also wanted to learn more about hardware by building something from scratch.
-Rather than following an existing design, I designed the PCB, modeled the case, wrote the firmware, and put everything together myself.
-The end result is a macropad that's both useful for my daily workflow and a project that taught me a lot about PCB design, CAD, embedded programming, and hardware development.
+I also wanted to learn more about hardware by building a complete project from scratch.
+Instead of using someone else's design, I designed the PCB, modeled the case, wrote the firmware, assembled the hardware, and documented the entire process.
+By the end of the project, I had a macropad that I actually use while learning more about PCB design, CAD, embedded programming, and hardware development.

 <br><br><br><br><br>